An electrocardiogram records the electrical activity of the heart, providing crucial insights into heart rate, rhythm, and potential abnormalities.

 5. What causes elevated ST segments on an EKG tracing?

-Myocardial ischemia and certain cardiac medications
+Myocardial infarction and certain cardiac medications.

 6. Every small square on the horizontal axis of the EKG grid paper represents how much time?